datacamp/courses-introduction-to-python/chapter4.md

 `np_baseball` is coded for you; it's again a 2D Numpy array with 3 columns, representing height, weight and age.

 *** =instructions
-- You managed to get hold on updates for weight, height and age of all baseball players.
+- You managed to get hold on the changes in weight, height and age of all baseball players.
 It is available as a Numpy matrix, `update`.
 Add `np_baseball` and `update` and print out the result.
 - You want to convert the units of height and weight.
 As a first step, create a Numpy array with three values: `0.0254`, `0.453592` and `1`.
 Name this array `conversion`.
 - Multiply `np_baseball` with `conversion` and print out the result.

 *** =hint
+- `np_baseball + update` will do a element-wise summation of the two Numpy matrixes.
+- Create a Numpy array with `np.array()`; the input is a regular Python list with three elements.
+- `np_baseball * conversion` will work, without extra work.
+Try out it!
+Make sure to wrap it in a `print()` call.

 *** =pre_exercise_code
 ```{python}